Plan your deployment

 Suggested server site deployment

 Use this type of deployment for recording sessions for one or more Sites.
 The Session Recording Agent is installed on each VDA in a Site.
 The Site resides in a data center behind a security firewall.
 The Session Recording Administration components (Session Recording Database, Session Recording Server, and Session Recording Policy Console) are installed on other servers and the Session Recording Player is installed on a workstation, all behind the firewall but not in the data center.
-Outside the firewall, in an unsecured network environment, is Citrix Workspace app installed on client devices, such as workstations, mobile devices, and laptop computers.

 Important deployment notes